 In August 2021, we terminated our contractual arrangements with Shenzhen Lvchuang and disposed of Shenzhen Lvchuang to third parties.
-In April 2022, we also completed the termination of our contractual arrangements with Shanghai Wanwuxinsheng and the acquisition of all equity interests of Shanghai Wanwuxinsheng.
+In April 2022, we also terminated our contractual arrangements with Shanghai Wanwuxinsheng, and acquired all equity interests of Shanghai Wanwuxinsheng, following which Shanghai Wanwuxinsheng became a subsidiary of our company.